 Between 1884–1895 the Empress Dowager Cixi embezzled 22 million silver taels, originally intended to upgrade the navy.
 She used the funds to reconstruct and enlarge the Summer Palace for her 60th birthday celebration.

 In 1900, towards the end of the Boxer Rebellion, the palace suffered further damage when forces of the Eight-Nation Alliance destroyed the imperial gardens and seized many artefacts stored in the palace.
 The palace was restored two years later.

 In 1912, after the abdication of the Last Emperor, the palace became a private property of the former imperial Qing family.
 Two years later, they opened it to the public and sold the entry tickets.

 In 1924, after Puyi’s expulsion from the Forbidden City, the Beijing government took charge of the palace and turned it into a public park.

 After 1949, it briefly housed the Central Party School of the Communist Party of China.
 Many of Mao Zedong’s friends and key communist party figures lived there.

-Many major restoration and renovation works have been done on the palace since 1953.
+Many major restoration works have been done on the palace since 1953.

-I have already written about this beautiful palace in my Beijing post.
-It is a must see if you go to Beijing.
-But, I suggest that you go there as soon as it opens.
-Hopefully, it will be less crowded at that time and you will be able to experience its truly magical side.
-The whole place is dreamlike, however it is really very hard to imagine it without being there and seeing it for yourself.
+I’ve already mentioned this beautiful palace in my Beijing post.
+It’s a must see if you go to Beijing.
+But, I suggest that you go there as soon as it opens in the morning.
+Hopefully, at that time it will be less crowded and you will be able to experience its magic.
+The whole place is dreamlike and it’s really very hard to imagine it without being there and seeing it for yourself.

-It is very easy to get there by metro, line no. 4.
-The nearest metro stop is Beigongmen.
-The palace entrance is 2-3 minutes away from the metro station.
-But, keep in mind that one whole day is not enough to see everything.
-Although whatever you manage to see, it will be more than enough for you to end up full of beautiful impressions!
+But keep in mind that one whole day is not enough to see everything.
+Although, whatever you manage to see, it will be more than enough for you to end up full of beautiful impressions.